ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 ## <a name="supported_fusions"></a> Supported Fusions
 The table below outlines the supported fusions as well as any applicable constraints.
-Currently, only convolutions with no padding, unit stride and unit dilation are supported.
+Currently, only convolutions with unit stride and unit dilation are supported.
 Currently, the fusion API is in the initial phases of development and may change.

 <table border=0 cellpadding=0 cellspacing=0 width=713 style='border-collapse:
  collapse;table-layout:fixed;width:534pt'>